Elession/pwn-challenges/Beginner/baby_ROP/README.md

 3. Gadgets

 #### To find the offset needed:
-1. use `cyclic 100` in pwndb (this generates the de bruijin sequence)
+1. use `cyclic 100` in pwndbg (this generates the de bruijin sequence)
 2. `break main` and run the program (C)
 3. you should see that the `RSP` pointer contains `faaaaaaa` and beyond.
 We just need the first 8 bytes because that is where the return address is.